dotnet/WatsonTcp/README.md

 Some important notes about TCP keepalives:

 - Keepalives only work in .NET Core and .NET Framework
-- Keepalives can be enabled on either client or server, but generally only work on server (being investigated)
 - ```Keepalive.TcpKeepAliveRetryCount``` is only applicable to .NET Core; for .NET Framework, this value is forced to 10

 ## Disconnecting Idle Clients